 The child must have a functional wrist or elbow to operate e-NABLE devices properly.
 The prosthetic hands open and close using the flexing of the wrist or elbow to create tension so that a fist can be made.
 This allows the child to grasp a pencil, hold sports equipment, or balance better on a bicycle.

 Using SimScale to Improve the Design

-Will and Bruce have been working on the RIT arm, an adaptive device that was designed for those with an elbow but no wrist.
-They noticed that this particular arm design has a tendency to break around the same point, at the location where the extension comes off of the elbow cup.
+Will and Bruce have been working on the RIT arm, which is an adaptive device designed for those with an elbow but no wrist.
+They noticed that this particular arm design had a tendency to break around the same point, at the location where the extension comes off of the elbow cup.
 Turning to SimScale, “I was able to determine where the maximum stresses and strains were, and we then worked to add reinforcements to those weak areas,” says Will.

 By thickening the plastic at the location of high stress and increasing the size of the fillet, Will and Bruce have created a working model which feels much stronger; however, it hasn’t yet been “battle-tested.”
 We look forward to hearing about the results!

 Discover all the simulation features provided by SimScale.
 Download the document below.